CorneliaXaos/EAE6320-WriteUps/Assignment1.md

 I should note, as part of the assignment requirements, that because of this I didn't find any projects that included files from the Graphics project but didn't need a reference to the Graphics static library.
 It is possible such projects would exist.. but I feel it is better to include the reference to the project anyways.

 My reasoning is as follows:  if Project A depends on Project B, and Project B depends on Project C, Project A transitively depends on Project C.  (Basic Algebra: `A->B->C` therefore `A->C` .)
-This hypothetical Project A shouldn't need to add Project C to its references _in visual studio_ because of how Visual Studio handles references to static libraries.
+This hypothetical Project A shouldn't need to add Project C to its references *in visual studio* because of how Visual Studio handles references to static libraries.
 (They are only linked in the end by the project producing an executable.
 Static libraries aren't "linked" together in a single library if one depends on the other, but an executable project is capable of determining by "reference chains" which libraries to link against by iterating down the dependency tree.)

 Now, suppose we refactor Project A so that it no longer depends on Project B.  For whatever reason, we managed to get rid of that dependency.
 How does A know it needs to depend on C?
 It won't unless we remember to add a reference to it in the future.
 Thus, I feel it is best to add as reference any project which is directly depended on, even if another dependency would bring along the appropriate static library.
 This isn't to say that just because Project A uses Project B it should include as references all of Project B's references.
 It should only include Project C if it would directly use Project C itself.

+### Update!

+After having some more discussion about project dependencies and doing a little more looking into the ones set up in my Solution, I discovered a Project that doesn't need a reference to the Graphics project even though it has included files from that project.
+The ShaderBuilder project uses include files from the Graphics project, but these include files are only used to bring in types; it never actually accesses code from the Graphics project in any way, and doesn't need to reference the Graphics Project.

+Additionally, I forgot to list the projects that use the Graphics Project, and it was a singular project: the Application Project.

-# VM Troubles
+## VM Troubles

 Now, I feel it is necessary to note that I don't use Windows or Visual Studio personally.
 In fact, I normally do my development, when possible, on a Linux machine.
 I find it easier to get into a workflow I like and have access to a shell environment I find more palatable.
 But this assignment called for Visual Studio so I thought I'd try and complete it as I had similar academic projects in the past: via Virtual Machine.